Are you struggling to reach your goals?

 But have you considered setting deadlines for each goal?

 Because without a deadline, you will naturally tend to postpone forever, even if you are motivated.

 And particularly for personal projects or for entrepreneurs.

 If you are an employee, you usually already have deadlines because you work with colleagues on a team project.
 Or because your boss set them for you.

-But if you are a solo-entrepreneur or working on a personal project, you are alone with yourself.
+But if you are a solopreneur or working on a personal project, you are alone with yourself.
 You need to do it for yourself.

 Why do we need deadlines?

 The perception of time is a stretchable concept for our brains.

 The more time we have to do something, the more time we take to do it.

 You probably know from your courses in Physics that gases tend to expand and take all the space available, as you can see on the following image: